About Me

 For example, may a State bar a resident of that State from traveling to another State to obtain an abortion?
 In my view, the answer is no based on the constitutional right to interstate travel.

 There will be -- as noted last time -- a slew of legal questions to determine in state and federal courts.
 Not even "will no longer decide the fundamental question of whether abortion must be allowed" is likely to be true unless "fundamental" does a lot of work.
 As the dissent notes, what about if it is necessary to protect health?
-Mind you, every pregnancy is a risk to health.
+Mind you, every pregnancy is a health risk.
 Would a ban be even "rational" then?

 I surely think you cannot block a person from traveling to another state to have an abortion (or any number of things).
 Move beyond the burden in place from having to travel.
 But, it is far from clear how the courts will finally determine various issues here.
 For instance, can a state penalize a doctor licensed in said state for providing abortion services elsewhere?